Reading time: 4 minutes

 Retirees who have not had the opportunity to save sufficient funds for a comfortable retirement can use the downsizer contribution rules to top up their super balance.

 For some people, using the surplus proceeds from downsizing their home to make a contribution into their super account may be their first chance to make good use of the tax benefits super offers.

 2. There’s no ‘work test’ or age limit

 The current work test for voluntary contributions into your super account if you are aged 67–74 does not apply to downsizer contributions.
 This means you can make a downsizer contribution into your super account regardless of whether you have worked or not.

 3. Contributions count towards your transfer balance cap

 If you decide to make a downsizer contribution into your super account, it’s important to remember it will count towards your transfer balance cap (TBC) if you decide to move your super account into the tax-free retirement phase and start a retirement income stream.

 If you have already reached the $1.7 million TBC (from 1 July 2021), your downsizer contribution will need to remain in your accumulation phase super account (where it will be subject to 15% tax on any investment earnings from the contribution).

 4. Contributions are not subject to the Total Superannuation Balance limit

 You cannot make non-concessional (after-tax) contributions to your super account if you have a Total Superannuation Balance (TSB) of $1.7 million or more (from 1 July 2021).

 If you have maxed out your opportunity to make non-concessional contributions to your super account, you can still make a downsizing contribution as these contributions are exempt from the $1.7 million TSB limit.
 However, your downsizer contribution will count as part of your TSB in future financial years.
-(For more about your TSB, read SuperGuide articles Total Superannuation Balance: When it applies and what is included and A super guide to understanding the bring-forward rule.)
+Yes, it’s complicated, so do seek professional advice before you act.

 5. There’s no requirement to buy a new home